openshift-pipelines/pipelines-as-code/docs/content/dev/_index.md

 ## Configuring debug logging

-pipeline-as-code uses ConfigMap named `pac-config-logging` in the same namespace (`pipelines-as-code` by default) with controllers.
-To get configmap use the command:
+pipeline-as-code uses the ConfigMap named `pac-config-logging` in the same namespace (`pipelines-as-code` by default) as the controllers.
+To get the ConfigMap use the following command:

 ```bash
 $ kubectl get configmap pac-config-logging -n pipelines-as-code